 Jean E. Klig, M.D., is an attending physician and the Associate Chief in the Pediatric Emergency Department at Massachusetts General Hospital.
 She is an assistant professor of pediatrics at Harvard Medical School.

-Jean E. Klig, M.D., is an attending physician and the Associate Chief in the Pediatric Emergency Department at Massachusetts General Hospital.
-She received her M.D. from Albert Einstein College of Medicine.
-Dr. Klig completed her residency in pediatrics at Children's Hospital, Boston MA, and completed a fellowship in pediatric emergency medicine at Children's Hospital Oakland CA. She is an assistant professor of pediatrics at Harvard Medical School.
+Jean E. Klig, M.D., is an attending physician and the Associate Chief in the Division of Pediatric Emergency Medicine at Massachusetts General Hospital.
+She received her M.D. from the Albert Einstein College of Medicine.
+Dr. Klig completed her residency in Pediatrics at Children's Hospital, Boston MA, and completed a fellowship in Pediatric Emergency Medicine at Children's Hospital Oakland, CA. She is an Assistant Professor of Pediatrics at Harvard Medical School.

 ResearchA clinical study conducted by Dr. Klig was the first to examine the use of intramuscular dexamethasone for treatment of acute asthma exacerbations when oral steroids are not feasible in the PED.
 Later studies by others validated these early results.
-Dr. Klig has participated in further research, and she has authored many review articles and case reports .
-She is actively engaged in clinical research in the PED at MGH, as well as education-related research through the MGH Learning Laboratory.
+Dr. Klig has authored many review articles and case reports and she continues to be active in clinical research on related topics including imaging for closed head injury, adolescent alcohol intoxication and energy drink use.
+She is also active in medical education research on clinical learning and faculty development for medical educators.

 You can see MassGeneral for Children specialists in more than a dozen locations throughout Eastern Massachusetts and Southern New Hampshire.